Find Affordable College Courses

 2 Yearly Graduations

 University of South Carolina - Columbia comes in at #7 on our list of the most popular colleges offering doctor's degrees in hospitality.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to hospitality majors at UofSC.
+Each year, around 35,400 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in hospitality from UofSC.

 #10